ValeraViachalo/phone_catalog/README.md

   - **Choose Container**

-    In that block, the user can choose available colors and capacities
+    In that block, the user can choose available colors

     ![Colors](./src/images/for-readme/color-change-details.gif)

+    And capacities

     ![Capacity](./src/images/for-readme/product-details-capacity.gif)